kalapathar/korakagaz/src/pages/about/index.md

 ### News 📰  are rare events
 Don't assume strangers are harmful.
 Assume strangers are kind until you meet a harmful one.
 From my experience, most strangers are nice and helpful.
 Don't let news paint a real picture of the world.
 The definition of "News" is rare events that happen.
 So if you heard via news about a white guy who shot 20 people at the bar, stop treating any random white guy as a potential terrorist.
 There are so many pleasant stories that do not appear on your news feed because good news are not spicy and exciting and hence are left out by algorithms.
 As a result, it never makes it your news feed.
 When you consume news, be cautitious of how that is impacting your brain.

-### Play Holi 🍭
-Holi is a festival of color.
-Don't ask me about the religious background of why it is there.
-But just enjoy putting colors on people's faces and add color to your life.
-Play it.